 Professional Development Sessions

-In order to allow all of our participants to benefit from the wisdom of our three presenters, we will begin in plenary where our trainers will each give a 18-minute presentation TED-style (Technology, Entertainment, Design).
+In order to allow all of our participants to benefit from the wisdom both our presenters, we will begin in plenary where our trainers will each give a 18-minute presentation TED-style (Technology, Entertainment, Design).
 This plenary session will be followed by break-out sessions where participants can interact directly with our presenters, ask questions, and gain more in-depth knowledge about their topic of choice.

 We live in the age of social media.
 In a very short time, social media channels have become the place where most people get their news, where brands compete for attention, and where anyone capturing the right moment could become a viral sensation.
 It is the brave new world of communications.
 This session will unpack social media best practices, helping to navigate the legal grey zones and inform social media policy, planning social media approaches in light of limited resources and building communities, big and small, around your ideas and initiatives